nat06/Vector-Field-Based-Shape-Deformations-INF585/README.md

 - add a bounding box for the grid (add it on the gui too)
 - replace Nx, Ny, Nz, by only N
 - change the name of the timer => timer_update_velocity
+- add arrow for the velocity (en cours)

 //-----------------------------------
 DONE